researcherben/structural-simulation-toolkit/sst_progression/README.md

-I suspect that if I can build a three-component simulation with a fully-connected graph I will be able to scale to larger simulations.
+if I can build a three-component simulation with a fully-connected graph I will be able to scale to larger simulations.

 What progression will enable that?
 1. create a component